prochazkaml/PainDoctorCompanion/README.md

 # PainDoctorCompanion

 The companion app for the PainDoctor™, the ultimate fitness device.
+See the [firmware repo](https://github.com/prochazkaml/PainDoctorFirmware) for more info.